Wade Barrett

-Stuart Alexander Bennett (born 10 August 1980) is a British-American professional wrestling commentator, actor, and former professional wrestler.
-He is currently signed to WWE, where he is a color commentator on the SmackDown brand under the ring name Wade Barrett.
+Stuart Alexander Bennett (born 10 August 1980) is an English-American former professional wrestler.
+He is signed to WWE, where he performs under the ring name Wade Barrett as a colour commentator on the Raw brand.

-Under the Wade Barrett name, he won the first season of NXT in 2010 and made his main roster debut on Raw later that year.
-He rose to prominence as the leader of The Nexus, a villainous faction composed of the remaining NXT first season rookies.
+Barrett won the first season of NXT in 2010 and made his main roster debut on Raw later that year, rising to prominence as the leader of The Nexus, a villainous faction composed of the remaining NXT first season rookies.
 He headlined five PPV events for WWE in 2010—SummerSlam, Night of Champions, Bragging Rights, Survivor Series, and TLC—three of which saw him unsuccessfully challenge for the WWE Championship.
-He later formed The Corre, a short-lived group with former Nexus members Heath Slater and Justin Gabriel, along with Ezekiel Jackson in 2011.
-After they disbanded, Barrett would go on to become a five-time Intercontinental Champion.
+In 2011, he formed The Corre, a short-lived group with former Nexus members Heath Slater and Justin Gabriel as well as Ezekiel Jackson.
+After they disbanded, he would go on to become a five-time Intercontinental Champion.

-In 2013, Barrett's ring name was changed to Bad News Barrett and he adopted the character of a man who took immense pleasure in breaking bad news to other people.
-In 2015, he won the 20th King of the Ring tournament, at which point his ring name was changed to King Barrett.
-He was notably portrayed as a villain for his entire WWE career, regardless of any other changes made to his character.
-He has not wrestled since leaving WWE in May 2016, though he has appeared in non-wrestling roles on the international independent circuit, such as a commentator for World of Sport Wrestling and a general manager for Defiant Wrestling under his real name.
-He returned to WWE as a commentator for NXT in August 2020.
+In 2013, Barrett's ring name was amended to Bad News Barrett and he adopted the character of someone who took immense pleasure in delivering bad news.
+Upon winning the 2015 King of the Ring tournament, his ring name was changed to King Barrett and he began portraying an arrogant royal character.
+He notably portrayed a villain for his entire WWE career, regardless of the other changes made to his character.
+He left WWE in 2016 and has not wrestled since, though he has appeared in non-wrestling roles on the international independent circuit, such as a commentator for World of Sport Wrestling and a general manager for Defiant Wrestling under his real name.
+He returned to WWE as a commentator for NXT in 2020.
+Bennett became a naturalized American citizen in 2021.

 Bennett made his acting debut in the action film Dead Man Down (2013) and has since starred in action films such as Eliminators (2016), I Am Vengeance (2018), and I Am Vengeance: Retaliation (2020).

 Early life

-Stuart Alexander Bennett was born on 10 August 1980 in Penwortham, Lancashire.
-He grew up in nearby Preston before moving to Wales with his family at the age of six.
+Stuart Alexander Bennett was born in Penwortham on 10 August 1980.
+His mother was a social worker, while his father was an accountant.
+He has an older brother who manages a supermarket.
+He grew up in nearby Preston, then moved to Wales with his family at the age of six.
+Despite spending much of his childhood in Wales and admitting that he does not remember anything about Preston, he does not consider Wales his home and has never lived in one place for more than nine years.
 He was inspired to become a professional wrestler by his idol Davey Boy Smith, and named the WWF Intercontinental Championship match in the main event of SummerSlam 1992 between Smith and his other childhood hero Bret Hart as his favourite match of all time.
 He earned a degree in marine biology from the University of Liverpool, after which he went to work in a science lab and as a recruitment consultant while training to become a wrestler.